-In most cases the animal observation period is sufficient to rule out the need for the victim to receive the vaccine.
+In most cases the animal observation period is sufficient to rule out the need for the victim to receive the post exposure vaccination.
 However, there are certain situations in which the vaccine may be recommended to you by the Health Unit or your doctor.

-- If the bite is to the head or neck, it may be recommended that you begin the vaccinations immediately, and then stop the vaccinations if the animal is confirmed to be healthy after observation. - If the animal cannot be found to be placed in quarantine, it may be recommended that you receive the vaccine. - If the animal is dead it can be tested for rabies, with lab test results usually returned within 48 hours.
-If it was discovered that the animal had rabies, which is unlikely, then the vaccines would be administered. - If you get bitten on a hand, foot, arm or leg, there is ample time to observe an animal for 10 days, and provide vaccine if it is determined the animal had rabies. - O If the animal gets sick or dies within the 10 days, the Health Unit must be notified immediately.
+- If the bite is to the head or neck, it may be recommended that you begin the vaccinations immediately, and then stop the vaccinations if the animal is confirmed to be healthy after observation. - If the animal cannot be found to be placed in confinement, or is a wild animal, it may be recommended that you receive the vaccine. - If the animal is dead it can be tested for rabies, with lab test results usually returned within 48 hours.
+If it was discovered that the animal had rabies, then the vaccines would be administered. - If you get bitten on a hand, foot, arm or leg, by a cat, dog or ferret, the animal can be observed for 10 days without the need for vaccination.
+Vaccine will be provided if it is determined the animal had rabies. - O If the animal gets sick or dies within the 10 days, the Health Unit must be notified immediately.
 In the event that this occurs, the animal's brain will be sent for testing and the Health Unit will recommend that the victim contact their doctor to discuss rabies vaccine.

-The ultimate decision as to the necessity for rabies vaccine rests with you and your doctor.
+The ultimate decision as to the necessity for rabies vaccine rests with you and your healthcare provider.